 Here is a screenshot of how my phone looks with the filter equipped.
 There isn’t generally a huge change in colour but it does tend to look a little more red.

 The idea with many of these filters is to start removing blue light as the sun goes down.
 Just like in nature.
 You can usually set a pre-determined timeframe for filtering, but most just go off daylight charts.

 Most blue light filters can be a paused for times when you need to see accurate colours.
 This can be a little annoying if you are designing, gaming, taking screenshots etc. But the benefits far outweigh any inconvenience on this one.

 Another simple option is to try and replace any LED or fluorescent lights with warmer alternatives.
 Similarly, turn them off where possible.

 Much like 3D glasses, you may find your options a little limited if you genuinely need a prescription.
 But if you know what you need you can hunt around and find something suitable.

 This is just another example of how the modern world may leave a subtle, yet potentially nasty legacy on our health and well-being.
 For more, consider checking out other physical signs the modern world is taking a toll on your body.

 But for now, focus on reducing your nightly exposure to blue light.
-You may be pleasantly surprised at how powerful this simple idea can be.
+It may be as simple as equipping a filter on your phone or changing a light bulb or two.
+By doing so, you may be pleasantly surprised at how powerful these basic ideas can be.

 Enjoy a better night sleep on us, you deserve it.